misspoken69/MiseryAntiNuke/README.md

 ## Usage
 - Download the project or import it to [Repl.it](https://replit.com/).
+- Go to `env.example` and replace "YOUR BOT TOKEN" with your bot's token.
+- Rename `env.example` to `.env`.
 - Head over to `config.json` and fill everything out.
 (Keep the quotation marks.)
 - After you finish run the project and add it to your server.
 - In the server do `m!antinukeon` and anti-nuke will completely be on.